Department of Corrections (New Zealand): History

 Prior to 1995 the country's prisons, probation system and the courts were all managed by the Department of Justice.
 The Department of Corrections was formed in 1995 by the Department of Justice (Restructuring) Act 1995.
-This act gave management of prisoners, parolees and offenders on probation to the Department of Corrections while leaving administration of the court system and fines collection with the Ministry of Justice.
-The intention was to enable the new department to improve public safety and assist in the rehabilitation and reintegration of offenders.
+This act gave management of prisoners, parolees and offenders on probation to the Department of Corrections while leaving administration of the court system and fines collection.

 Mark Byers was chief executive of the Department of Corrections for its first ten years, retiring in 2005.
 Byers oversaw a range of organisational initiatives and, in 2000, introduced a new computer system called "Integrated Offender Management".
 At the time, this was described as "the biggest single initiative the Department has undertaken to reduce reoffending."
 IOMS cost $40 million but had no impact of the rate of re-conviction which remained at 55% two years after release.

 Barry Matthews served as chief executive from 2005 to 2010.
 In a farewell interview, he listed his top three achievements as the implementation of cell phone blocking technology in prisons, better enforcement by the Probation Service of sentence compliance, and the establishment of the Professional Standards Unit to investigate corruption by prison officers.

-In 2011 when Ray Smith was chief executive, Corrections Minister Judith Collins introduced legislation banning cigarette smoking by prisoners.